Anniebooth00/Challenge-2/README.md

 ## Description
 This week's challenge focuses on creating a professional portfolio using advanced CSS techniques.
 An effective portfolio is a crucial tool for showcasing your skills and talents to potential employers.
 It highlights your strongest work and the thought processes behind it.
 Having a portfolio with deployed web applications greatly increases your chances of getting an interview for a part-time or full-time position.

-In this challenge, you will apply core skills such as flexbox, media queries, and CSS variables to create a responsive and visually appealing portfolio.
-Even if you don't have many deployed projects yet, you can use placeholders and update them as you build more applications throughout the course.
+In this challenge, I had to apply core skills such as flexbox, media queries, and CSS variables to create a responsive and visually appealing portfolio.

 ## Challenge
 ### User Story